TheBoredTeam/boring.notch/README.md

 - Hover over the notch to see it expand and reveal all its secrets.
 - Use the controls to manage your music like a rockstar.
 - Click the star in your menu bar to customize your notch to your heart's content.
+- In the Notifications tab, you can view battery and system alerts, and configure them to be delivered to the macOS Notification Center.
+- Notifications mirror an iOS-style center: filter by category (battery, calendar, shelf, system, info), mark as read or clear all, and choose banner/sound delivery from Settings.

 ## 📋 Roadmap

 - [x] Playback live activity 🎧
 - [x] Calendar integration 📆
 - [x] Reminders integration ☑️